-- NOTE: If the computer is in the Sleep state or in Hibernation, first exit Sleep or Hibernation by briefly pressing the power button. - 1.
-Save your work and close all open programs. - 2.
+NOTE: If the computer is in the Sleep state, first exit Sleep by briefly pressing the power button.

+- 1. Save your work and close all open programs. - 2.
 Select the Start button, select the Power icon, and then select Shut down.